 As one of the world’s leading research universities, Penn has a broad array of faculty conducting cutting-edge research in all disciplines.
-There are many routes into research involvement for undergraduates, including research-intensive courses, independent study with a faculty member, and summer programs of varying types and foci.
+Undergraduates may get involved in research via a number of routes, including research-intensive courses, a variety of summer programs, and independent projects with a faculty mentor.

-The Center for Undergraduate Research and Fellowships is a resource for undergraduates in all traditional programs who are interested in getting involved in research opportunities around campus and around the world.
-CURF helps Penn undergraduates become involved in research by helping you identify resources, narrow your search, and shape your initial inquiries so you can find appropriate faculty mentors and research funding.
+The Center for Undergraduate Research and Fellowships is a resource for all undergraduates interested in getting involved in research opportunities both on campus and around the world.
+CURF helps Penn undergraduates become involved in research by helping them identify resources, narrow their search, and shape their initial inquiries so they can find appropriate faculty mentors and research funding.

 College of Arts and Sciences

 Research reinforces and instills mastery of academic skills: how to formulate a question or hypothesis, how to gather evidence, and how to answer that question or test that hypothesis.

 One of the major advantages of being an undergraduate at a research university is the wide variety of opportunities available for scholarship.
 Research in the College encompasses a range of activities.
 In some disciplines, such as English, philosophy and history, students read original works, or the primary literature, and look for new connections and interpretations of these writings.
 In areas such as anthropology or history of art, students study artifacts, works of art or ancient languages, gaining insights on earlier civilizations and the lives of those who contributed to them.
 Some students do research in biology, chemistry or psychology, seeking insights on genetic coding, molecular structure or animal behaviors.

 Sometimes, students may receive College credit for research activities and scholarship, or receive work-study funds or stipends from faculty grants.